Abstractnxgen/Coding_with_Python-Lists/.guides/content/Append-and-insert-c19b.md

-When working with an empty list, like `numList` in the code window on the left, we need a way of inserting new elements.
+`numList` in the code window on the left is an empty list.
+Below are some ways you could insert new elements to the list.

 {Run code}(python3 content/1-lists/append_insert.py)

 ## append()

-A list's `append(element)` method will add an element to the end of the list.
+Using `append(element)` will add an element to the end of the list:

 ```python
 # append some items to the empty list